 Introduction

-This Leader’s Behavior Compass, or Compass for short, is a structured model of observable behaviors that are desirable for most leaders to have most of the time.
+This Leader’s Behavior Compass, or Compass for short, is a structured model of observable behaviors that make most leaders more effective most of the time.

 The Compass may be useful to many people, but it’s primarily designed for leaders in the project ecosystem.
 These two key terms are defined as follows in OMIMO.

-In OMIMO, the phrase “project ecosystem” refers to the 5 levels of management that directly relate to projects and help make sense of them:
+In OMIMO, the phrase “project ecosystem” refers to the five levels of management that directly relate to projects and help make sense of them:

 Depending on the organization, other types of management outside the project ecosystem, such as operations management, can also have significant impacts on the results of projects.